It seems we've received scrambled messages: does the argument against eating whole eggs have

 - Count Backward: Nope, it’s not an IQ test, but it is a way to relax.
 When worries are running rampant, try slowly counting to 10 and then back again to calm down.
 It’s harder to freak about an upcoming date or job interview when you’re busy remembering what number comes before seven.
 (Hey, kindergarten was a long time ago.)

 - Use Creative Visualization: The doorbell rings.
-It’s Ryan Gosling, and he wants to know if you’ll marry him.
+It’s Ryan Gosling (or Elizabeth Smart), and he/she wants to know if you’ll marry him/her.
 “Yes!” you shout and then — sorry, time’s up.
 These little daydreams, also known as “creative visualization,” involve thinking of something that makes us feel happy.
 It’s an instant mood boost on hectic days when we’re feeling tense.

 - Close Your Eyes: James Taylor said it: You can close your eyes, it’s all right.
 Take a quick break from a busy office or a chaotic household by just lowering your eyelids.
 It’s an easy way to regain calm and focus.